EEGsig: an open-source machine learning-based toolbox for EEG signal processing: TECHNICAL BACKGROUND

 \subsection{Independent component analysis (ICA)}

-The Independent component analysis (ICA) \cite{hyvarinen2000} method has been considered due to its many applications in signal processing.
-Recently, the use of this method in the processing of bio-signals has become very widespread \cite{Janssen2020}.
-Independent Component Analysis is a signal processing technique to separate independent sources linearly combined in numerous sensors.
-For instance, when recording electroencephalograms (EEG) on the scalp, ICA can separate artifacts embedded in the data (since they are usually independent of each other).
-Independent component analysis attempts to decompose multivariate signals into independent non-Gaussian signals.
-We use ICA here to remove artifacts of the EEG signal.
-To better explain the ICA, we can assume that we have just two electrodes to receive the EEG signal from the brain, and these two electrodes are located in different places in the brain.
-The electrodes give us two recorded time signals, which we could denote by $X_{1}(t)$ and $X_{2}(t)$, with $X_{1}$ and $X_{2}$ the amplitudes, and t the time index.
-Each of these recorded signals is a weighted sum of the EEG signals, which we denote by $S_{1}(t)$ and $S_{2}(t)$.
-Which can be expressed as follows:\\
+Because of its advantageous applications in signal processing \cite{19}, the Independent Component Analysis (ICA) \cite{18} method has been considered in the processing of bio-signals.
+ICA is a signal processing method that is employed to differentiate independent sources when they are linearly combined in numerous sensors.
+For instance, when recording EEG signals on the scalp, ICA can distinguish artifacts embedded in the data (since they are usually independent of each other).
+Because artifact activities are not phase-locked to each others, ICA attempts to decompose multivariate signals into independent non-Gaussian signals.
+In this case, we utilize ICA to remove artifacts (stereotyped eye, muscle, and line noise) from the EEG signals.

+For further clarification, consider just two electrodes that are receiving the EEG signal from the brain, and are located in different locations on the scalp.
+The output recorded time-domain signals of electrodes can be expressed as Eq.
+(1) and (2), where $X_{1}(t)$ and $X_{2}(t)$ denote amplitude of signals over time.
+A weighted sum of the EEG signals, referred to as $S {1}(t)$ and $S {2}(t)$, is created for each of these signals.

 \\